Music Therapy Assists at Every Stage of Dementia

 Early stage

 Activities include reminiscing, socializing, self-expression, movement, and singing.
-Early-stage intervention also focuses on positive conversation and creates a sense of community.
+The early-stage intervention also focuses on positive conversation and creates a sense of community.

-At this stage, a music therapist may use songwriting as an intervention.
-Prior to a therapy session, the therapist writes an outline of the song; it may be something familiar or something new.
-Often, the therapist uses a particular theme (i.e., summer), which can help the participating resident become more aware of the time of the year, or an upcoming holiday.
-During a therapy session, the therapist uses a fill-in-the-blank outline to encourage the participant to personalize lyrics for the song.
-The therapist may use questions to prompt the participant (i.e. “What do you like to do in the summertime?” or “How do you spend time outside?”) and may assist in creating lyrics.
-Once the lyrics are complete, the music therapist will sing the personalized song to or with the participant.
+At this stage, a music therapist may use songwriting as an intervention for people with only mild cognitive impairment.
+Prior to a therapy session, the therapist writes an outline of the song; it may be active music that is something familiar or something new.
+Often, the therapist uses a particular theme (i.e., summer), which can help the participating resident become more aware of the time of the year or an upcoming holiday.
+During a therapy session, the therapist uses a fill-in-the-blank outline to encourage the participant to personalize the lyrics for the song.
+The therapist may use questions to prompt the participant (i.e., “What do you like to do in the summertime?” or “How do you spend time outside?”) and may assist in creating lyrics.
+Once the lyrics are complete, the caregiver will sing the personalized song to or with the participant.

 Middle stage

 The music therapist may bring a variety of instruments to a therapy session, including shakers, tambourines, and hand drums.
-The therapist will encourage participants to use the instruments in time with the music.
+The therapist will encourage participants to use instruments in time with the music.
 Such activities encourage grip, which in turn helps support skills needed for independent living, such as holding utensils or gripping a walker.
-Participants find that playing instruments is a fun way to work on maintaining focus, too.
+Participants find that the use of music instruments is a fun way to work on maintaining focus, too.

 Late stage

-Goals at this stage include reality orientation and relaxation.
-Music therapy can also promote a reduction in anxiety.
+As cognitive decline occurs, goals at this stage include reality orientation and relaxation.
+Music intervention can also promote a reduction in anxiety.

-The music therapist may use live or recorded music with a calm and relaxing tempo.
-Often, this music is also repetitive and predictable, qualities that help participants reach a relaxed state.
+The music therapist may use a live or recorded music playlist with a calm and relaxing tempo.
+Often, this type of music is also repetitive and predictable, qualities that help dementia patients reach a relaxed state.
 When a piece of music’s tempo is slow, it can lower heart and breathing rates in the listener.
 While music is playing, the therapist may read from a script that helps focus the participants on their breath, encouraging calm and relaxation.
 After such a session, participants are relaxed and have reduced anxiety, allowing them to participate in additional activities.

 End stage

-At this stage, goals include increasing participants’ awareness and sensory stimulation, and regulating breathing, in addition to reconnecting with spiritual values and reminiscing with family members.
+At this stage, goals include increasing participants’ awareness and sensory stimulation, as well as regulating breathing, in addition to reconnecting with spiritual values and reminiscing with family members.

-Music can be integrated into memory care in a number of ways.
-Our certified music therapists use a variety of techniques to engage participants In activities that engage the entire brain.
-Whether playing an instrument, singing a song, or listening to a familiar piece of music, participants benefit in myriad ways.
+Music can be integrated into the daily living of dementia care residents in a number of ways.
+Our certified music therapists use a variety of techniques to engage several parts of the brains of our Alzheimer’s patients.
+Whether playing an instrument, singing a favorite song, or listening to a familiar piece of music, participants benefit from musical memory in both short-term and long-term ways.

-We encourage you to contact us to find out how our Music Therapy Program can make a difference in the life of your loved one.
-Parc Provence is leading the way in memory care because every moment matters.
+We encourage you to contact us to find out how our Music-Based Therapy Program can make a difference in the life of your loved one.
+Parc Provence is leading the way in memory care for older adults—because every moment matters.

 Come See for Yourself